prajjwalgandharv/Stock-price-direction-prediction-using-XGBoost-and-Deep-Learning/README.md

 Adopted paper-faithful event-based labeling (3-class: up, down, neutral).
 Training with 200 epochs, AdamW optimizer, cyclic learning rate.

 Key learning: Performance was limited by dataset size (single day of AMZN).
-Overfitting was expected — but architectures successfully reproduced, creating a scalable pipeline for larger datasets which is the next step in the project.
+Overfitting was expected- but architectures successfully reproduced, creating a scalable pipeline for larger datasets which is the next step in the project.

 Data